pingcap/docs/View.md

 ## query views

 You can query a view in a similar way as you query an actual table.
-When the query is actually executed, the view is expanded into the SELECT statement defined when the view was created, and then the expanded query statment is executed.
+When the query is going to be actually executed, the view is expanded into the SELECT statement defined when the view was created, and then the expanded query statment is executed.

 ## view metadata